renlabs-dev/torus-docs/README.md

 To add new categories in the sibebar update the `astro.config.mjs` file.

+## 🤖 For Agents

+Agents can refer to **[TRAIN.md](./TRAIN.md)** for instructions on how to consume and navigate this documentation repository to understand the Torus protocol and system architecture.

 ## Commands

 All commands are run from the root of the project, from a terminal: